Snacks for Football Players – How to Fuel Your Performance

 PreGame Snacks for Football Players

 Prior to activity, athletes should aim to eat carbohydrate-rich snacks to fuel their workouts.
 Carbohydrates provide the energy the body needs to perform at its best.
-In general, the more time you have prior to your workout, the larger your snack can be.

-When athletes have more time to digest prior to their workout, a larger snack or “mini-meal” can be eaten.
-Choosing a snack that is high in carbohydrates, contains moderate amounts of protein, and is low in fat can help ensure you have the energy needed for the upcoming activity.
+Choosing a snack that is high in carbohydrates, contains moderate amounts of protein, and relatively low in fat can help ensure football players have the energy needed for the upcoming activity.

 Pre-game snack ideas include: